azeemameen/Information-Retrieval-Assignment/README.md

 # Information-Retrieval-Assignment
-Data files available in the Input file which are 1- Sudent Course Feedback Data 2- Twitter Feed 3- Reseach Papaer
+Data files available in the Input file

 Below Libraries/modules are required as prerequisites

 1-installing pyspellchecker as the isolated word corrector pip install pyspellchecker